Ivo-Balbaert/The_Way_to_Mojo/book/3_Basic_building_blocks.md

 >Note: At this time (Aug 2023), Mojo doesn't have the concept of "class", equivalent to that in Python; but it is on the roadmap.

 You can build high-level abstractions for types (or "objects") in a *struct*.
 A struct in Mojo is similar to a class in Python: they both support methods, fields, operator overloading, decorators for metaprogramming, and so on.

-However, Mojo structs are completely static - they are bound at compile-time, so they do not allow dynamic dispatch or any runtime changes to the structure.
+>Note: Python classes are dynamic: they allow for dynamic dispatch, monkey-patching (or “swizzling”), and dynamically binding instance properties at runtime.
+However, Mojo structs are completely static - they are bound at compile-time and you cannot add methods at runtime, so they do not allow dynamic dispatch or any runtime changes to the structure.
+Structs allow you to trade flexibility for performance while being safe and easy to use.

 Here is a basic struct example (see `struct1.mojo`):
 ```py